Shortbread Mincemeat Slices with cherries

 Mincemeat Slice Recipe Alternatives & ideas

-Or maybe a few nuts?
-Almonds or maybe hazelnut
+- Or maybe a few nuts?
+Almonds or maybe hazelnuts

 I really hope you enjoy these slices and let me know what you think

 I’ve also recently published my show stopping Festive Christmas Cheesecake – Have a go it really is easy!